 If you’re taking advantage of an employer-sponsored retirement or profit-sharing plan like a 401(k), your contributions come out of your paycheck every pay period.
 That means you’re reducing the amount of your income that you have to pay taxes on while building up a nice nest egg.

 Typically, the lower your taxable income is, the less you’ll be taxed, as we noted earlier.
-For example, for 2022, if you’re single and your taxable income is $90,000, you’re taxed at a rate of 24%.
-However, if you get your taxable income down to $85,000 through contributions to your 401(k), you’ll only be taxed at a rate of 22%.
+For example, for the 2024 tax year, if you’re single and your taxable income is $60,000, you’re taxed at a rate of 22%.
+However, if you contribute $15,000 to your 401(k), you could reduce your taxable income to $45,000 dropping you to a 12% tax bracket.

-The IRS has increased the limits on the amount of tax-deferred contributions employees can make to these plans for 2023.
-You can defer $22,500 for the year (up from $20,500 for 2022).
-If you’re 50 years old or older, you can make a “catch-up” deferral of $7,500.
+The IRS has increased the limits on the amount of tax-deferred contributions employees can make to these plans for 2025.
+You can defer $23,500 for the year (up from $23,000 for 2024).
+If you’re 50 years old or older, you can make a “catch-up” deferral of $7,500, so you can contribute up to $31,000 to your 401(k).
 Check with your employer if you’re not sure how to change your contributions.

 A word about what “tax-deferred” means: With tax-deferred contributions, you immediately deduct the amount from your taxable income—either on your paycheck as with a 401(k) or when you pay your taxes, as with an IRA contribution.
 When you eventually access that money, you will pay taxes on it.
 However, the idea is that by then you’ll likely be working less, if at all, and earning less money, so you’re in a lower income bracket and paying a lower tax rate.